Critical gathering information

 What happens once all the trash is gone?

-decaying vegetable matter covering the ground under trees), setting up waterbars along heavily used trails with dirt or logs, and/or aerating compacted soil.
+Folks staying for cleanup renaturalize by disappearing campsites.
+This can include things like spreading duff from the area (duff is decaying vegetable matter covering the ground under trees), setting up waterbars along heavily used trails with dirt or logs, and/or aerating compacted soil.

 Sometimes, we pay for seed to reseed areas in conjunction with specific recommendations from Forest Service resource folks.
 Any seeding or replanting is always done based on guidance from USFS resource personnel.